parhamf6/gitfather/README.md

 **The Gitfather** is a personal automation bot for Git operations, built with style and efficiency.
 Inspired by *The Godfather*, this project adds a touch of organized automation to your git workflow — all under your control.

 ---
+# still on production , its not commpleted yet.
+---

 ## 🧠 What It Does